zlwang-cs/zlwang-cs.github.io-archive/index.md

   * Advisor: Prof. Kevin Chang
   * Evaluation of Semantic Capacity for Scientific Terms

+* **Sensetime Company**, Research Intern at OCR Group, 2019.11 - 2020.9
+  * Extraction of Form Structure for General Form Understanding
+  * Multitask Training of Word Grouping and Relation Extraction in Form Pages

 * **Peking University**, Research Assistant at One Lab with Prof. Xiaojun Wan, 2017.9 - 2020.6
   * Sentiment Analysis and Emotion Detection in Multi-Party Dialogues
   * Emotion Detection in Multimodality Scenarios